rust-lang/rust/src/doc/style-guide/src/expressions.md

 ```

 If the body is a single expression with no line comments and not a control flow
-expression, start it on the same line as the right-hand side.
+expression, start it on the same line as the left-hand side.
 If not, then it
 must be in a block.
 Example:

 ```rust